-The researcher believes that the engine size of cars with small to moderate sized engines (under 2500cc) could be used to predict the weight of a car.
-The results of an SPSS linear regression analysis of 43 cars with engine sizes under 2500cc and associated plots are shown in Figure 9, Table 14 and Figure 10 (all given below).
+A researcher believes that the engine size of cars with small to moderate sized engines (under 2500cc) could be used to predict the weight of a car.
+The results of an SPSS linear regression analysis of a random sample of 43 cars with engine sizes under 2500cc and associated plots are shown in Figure 1, Table 1 and Figure 2 (all given below).